 A teacher cut a biracial girl’s hair without permission.
-Her father, claiming discrimination, is suing for $1 million.
+Her father is suing for $1 million, claiming discrimination.

 Hoffmeyer, who is Black, according to a lawsuit obtained by The Washington Post, took his daughter to get a new haircut in an effort to conceal the missing locks.
-But a couple of days later, the 7-year-old girl, who is also Black, returned home with nearly all of her hair cut off, court records state.
+But a couple of days later, the 7-year-old girl, who is also listed as Black in court records, returned home with nearly all of her hair cut off .
 The girl’s mother is White, MLive.com reported.

 But this time, a fellow student was not involved, the girl told her father.
-Without permission, court records state, her librarian had cut almost all of her hair down to a couple of inches from her scalp.
-A teacher’s assistant either participated or failed to intervene, the lawsuit states.
+Without permission, her librarian had cut almost all of her hair down to a couple of inches from her scalp, court records state.
+A teacher’s assistant either participated or did not intervene, the lawsuit states.

 Now, Hoffmeyer is suing both Ganiard Elementary teachers — along with their school district — for $1 million, according to the lawsuit filed in a federal court in Michigan.
-Hoffmeyer claims in the suit that Mount Pleasant Public Schools, about 90 miles outside of Grand Rapids, failed to properly train, monitor and discipline its employees.
+Hoffmeyer claims in the suit that Mount Pleasant Public Schools, about 90 miles outside of Grand Rapids, did not properly train, monitor and discipline its employees.
 The teacher who allegedly cut the girl’s hair is White, the Associated Press reported.

 “[The] Defendants harassed and discriminated against Plaintiff, by subjecting her to humiliation and discrimination to which others were not subjected, all because of her race,” the lawsuit states.

 Three months after the incident, the district’s board of education announced it was placing the employee who cut the girl’s hair on a “last chance” agreement following the results of a third-party investigation.
-This meant the employee, who was not identified by the board, would likely face termination in the event of another violation, school officials said in a statement.
+This meant the employee, who was not identified by the board, would probably face termination in the event of another violation, school officials said in a statement.

 “We believe a last chance agreement is appropriate given that the employee has an outstanding record of conduct and has never once been reprimanded in more than 20 years of work at [Mount Pleasant Public Schools],” the statement added.